Proven-Paradox/shaper-system/Handbook.md

 Trigger: You take any damage.
 Cost: 2 + Damage MP
 Effect: Increase the MP cost of this Ability by the amount of damage you would have taken and then negate that damage.
-Description: You avoid physical damage in exchange for MP.
+Description: You avoid damage in exchange for MP.
 This could be a mana shield, a piece of technology that drains batteries to negate shock, meditating to overcome the pain of a blow, or anything else that could conceivably represent mental effort to overcome damage.

 #### Mobile Guard
 Auxiliary